mdrain/dynalist-help/_articles/pro-features.md

 Pro users can link their Dropbox and Google Drive account, and every day a full backup will be sent to it.
 To link your Dropbox or Google Drive, open Settings and go to the "Dynalist Pro" tab.

+#### Shortcut customization

+Pro users can customize keyboard shortcuts to better suit their workflow.
+See [here](../keyboard-shortcuts/#shortcut-customization) for how.

 #### Priority support

 We answer feedback and requests from Pro users first to thank you for the generous support.